Blackwood River: History

 Aboriginal Australians have lived along the Blackwood River for thousands of years.
 The Bibulman Noongar people called the river Gurbillup buerle, "burle" meaning "river", while the portion of the river at Bridgetown was called Gigellup buerle.

-In 1827, Captain James Stirling arrived at the river and named it after Vice-Admiral Sir Henry Blackwood, under whom he served as a midshipman on HMS Warspite in 1808–1809 during the Napoleonic Wars, in the North Sea and the Mediterranean.
+In 1827, Captain James Stirling, RN, arrived at the river and named it after Vice-Admiral Sir Henry Blackwood, under whom he served as a midshipman on HMS Warspite in 1808–1809 during the Napoleonic Wars, in the North Sea and the Mediterranean.

-Historically it was of considerable importance in the early days of the Swan River Colony, and more recently of importance in the ecology of the Augusta-Margaret River region due to conflicts in land use policy.
+Historically, it was of considerable importance in the early days of the Swan River Colony, and more recently of importance in the ecology of the Augusta-Margaret River region due to conflicts in land use policy.
 The upper catchment contains Toolibin Lake, a nature reserve and Ramsar site.

 The river is prone to occasional flooding.
 In 1945 it rose to the highest level recorded to that date, running 1.1 m over the Russell Street bridge in Nannup.
 The river flooded again in 1946 and 1947 closing roads but not causing any significant damage to towns along the river.

 In 1949 Nannup received 174 mm of rain in a period of seven hours, causing flooding.
 A bridge over the Blackwood connecting the town to Busselton was swept away.

 In 1982 after the remnants of a tropical cyclone passed through the southwest, the town and surrounding areas were inundated by heavy rains.
 The Blackwood rose 11.6 m, submerging over 50 houses in Nannup.